-It's normal to be a bit shy or have a low self esteem but if wish you were a little more confident, there's things you can do to ease yourself out of your shell.
+It's normal to be a bit shy or to have low self esteem but if you wish you were a little more confident, there's things you can do to ease yourself out of your shell.

 Sometimes people are born timid, while others become shy because of experiences they had

 Do you feel nervous when you're:

 - With people you don't know very well (specially of the opposite sex)

 - Meeting new people for the first time

 - Talking to strangers

 - Talking to people in authority, like teachers or policemen

 Do you find it hard to: